FrameworkComputer/EmbeddedController/docs/fingerprint/fingerprint.md

 ### Determining Hardware {#chromeos-config-fingerprint}

-If you have access to a shell on your Chromebook, you can use [Chrome OS Config] to determine the FPMCU that it contains:
+If you have access to a shell on your Chromebook, you can use [ChromeOS Config] to determine the FPMCU that it contains:

 ```bash
 (dut) $ cros_config /fingerprint board
 ```

-Alternatively, if you have a Chromium OS build, you can use [Chrome OS Config] in the chroot to determine the FPMCU:
+Alternatively, if you have a Chromium OS build, you can use [ChromeOS Config] in the chroot to determine the FPMCU:

 ```bash